-Synaptic use the Moody's stochastic Wealth Scenario Generator (WSG) engine to calculate the risk ratings.
-It runs 1000 economic scenarios.
-In its simplistic form, the engine inputs an asset split, investment amount & term and outputs a number/value for each of the 1000 scenarios for each year the projection spans over.
+Synaptic use the Moody's stochastic Wealth Scenario Generator (WSG) engine to determine risk ratings.
+It runs 1000 economic scenarios - the engine inputs an asset split, investment amount & term and outputs a number/value for each of the 1000 scenarios for each year the projection spans over.
 For example, a ten-year projection would output 10,000 numbers which may be represented in a table similar to the one below: